thegooddocsproject/templates/tutorial/tutorial-template.md

 ## Overview

-In this tutorial, you'll learn how to {top learning objective} using {product}.
+In this tutorial, you'll learn how to {insert brief description of the main tutorial task}.
 This tutorial is intended for {audience}.
 It assumes you have basic knowledge of:

 * Concept 1
 * Concept 2